 If we’re close friends with a person in Second Life we can often read them without seeing or hearing them.
 We can tell by their text, the way they stand; and we get familiar with what is normal for them.
 If they deviate from their usual behavior we see it – and some are better at noticing than others.

+I usually pick up on most things, but occasionally I miss it.
+Once something I interpreted as just banter was actually someone getting offended.
+I’m so used to friends teasing that it’s easy to forget that even those who joke around occasionally take things wrong or say something not-so-nice.
 Miscommunication is bound to happen in Second Life.
 It happens in first life where we see facial expressions and hear a tone of voice, so how much more in a virtual world?
 If a misunderstanding occurs (and it will at some point) we have to figure out the best way to deal with it.
 This can be challenging, but if we do our best to make things right, that’s all we can do.